yeslogic/unicode-general-category/README.md

 <br>

-Fast lookup of the Unicode General Category property for `char` in Rust.
+Fast lookup of the Unicode General Category property for `char` in Rust using Unicode 12.1 data.

 Usage
 -----